 The report says that overall, tactics should include a deep understanding of online shopper behavior, creating supply chain and logistics capabilities that support a digital strategy, integrating marketing investment and measurement, and shifting the merchandising focus from the shelf to reaching the individual consumer.
 Furthermore, “the cost of digital collaboration between grocers and technology providers will need to be significantly reduced, in particular, the costs associated with digital platforms.
 Retailers and manufacturers will also need to work together very closely – almost as if they are one company,” said Mark Baum, FMI’s Chief Collaboration Officer.

 Going forward, one thing is for certain: shopping in general, including shopping for groceries will more than likely head in a digital direction.
-As a merchant, you’ll want to be sure that your business stays ahead of the curve and creates an online solution for your hungry customers.
-National Merchants Association can help you realize that solution by providing expert merchant and payment processing services.
+As a A business that accepts credit cards for goods or services., you’ll want to be sure that your business stays ahead of the curve and creates an online solution for your hungry customers.
+National Merchants Association can help you realize that solution by providing expert A business that accepts credit cards for goods or services. and payment processing services.
 Contact us today to get started!